-Scottish Information Commissioner Decision, 26 June 2008, Decision No. 215/2006

 - i. the date on which the complaint was lodged, - ii. against whom the complaint was lodged (in relation to a c above), - iii. a brief summary of the nature of the complaint, and - iv. the outcome of any investigation undertaken. - 13.
-The Council issued a refusal notice, dated 9 March 2005, in response to this request.
-This stated that the information requested by Dr Reid was exempt from disclosure under section 26 of FOISA, because sections 237 and 245 of the EA created a prohibition on disclosure.
-The Council also stated that it had requested the company's consent to the disclosure of the information (under the terms of section 239 of the EA), but no consent had been received. - 14.
-Dr Reid then wrote to the Council on 14 March 2005 seeking a review of the decision to withhold the information he had requested.
-The request for review suggested that the Council had failed to have regard to provisions within section 244 of the EA when considering the request, in that the release of information to him would not be contrary to the public interest and would not significantly harm business interests. - 15.
-The Council's response to this notice was issued on 11 April 2005.
-This advised Dr Reid that the Council had confirmed its original decision that sections 237 and 245 of the EA created a prohibition on disclosure for the purposes of section 26 of FOISA.
-The Council stated that, because it was not permitted to disclose the information, it was not required to take the provisions of section 244 of the EA into consideration.
-Dr Reid than made an application for a decision from me in relation to this matter. - 16.
-Dr Reid's application for decision was received by my Office on 15 August 2005.
+The Council issued a refusal notice, dated 24 February 2005, in response to this request.
+This suggested that some of the information requested by Dr Reid was publicly available from Companies House.
+It indicated further that information relating to living individuals was subject to restrictions imposed by the Data Protection Act 1998 (the DPA).
+The Council indicated that the remaining information was subject to a statutory restriction in Part 9 of the EA.
+This notice did not state that any exemption contained in Part 2 of FOISA applied to the information requested by Dr Reid. - 14.
+Dr Reid then wrote to the Council seeking a review of the decision to withhold the information he had requested.
+The request for review, in a letter dated 28 February 2005, suggested that the Council had failed to have regard to provisions within section 244 of EA when considering the request.
+Dr Reid also pointed out that, although information about the directors of the company would be available from Companies House, information about complaints made about these directors would not be available through this channel.
+He also suggested that references to living individuals named in any documents could be removed. - 15.
+The Council's response to this request, dated 25 March 2005 advised Dr Reid that it had upheld the initial decision to withhold the information requested.
+This notice confirmed that the Council had judged that the exemption in section 26(a) of FOISA applied to the information requested on the grounds of its understanding that section 237 of the EA created a prohibition on disclosure.

+- 16. Dr Reid's application for decision on this matter was received by my Office on 15 August 2005.
 This application contained complaints about responses provided by ten of the 32 local authorities which were sent the request for information detailed in paragraph 12 above.
 These cases were allocated to an investigating officer. - 17.
-The appeal concerning South Ayrshire Council was then validated by establishing that Dr Reid had made an information request to a Scottish public authority under FOISA (i.e. the Council) and had appealed to me only after asking the Council to review the response to his request.
+The appeal concerning Fife Council was then validated by establishing that Dr Reid had made an information request to a Scottish public authority under FOISA (i.e. the Council) and had appealed to me only after asking the Council to review the response to his request.